 MongoDB | PostgreSQL | MySQL | Redis | SQLite | MariaDB | Microsoft SQL Server

-Application programming interface (API) development is critical to application development and software systems and is used to simplify processes and allow applications to exchange data through seamless integration.
+Application programming interface (API) development is critical to overall application development and is used to simplify processes.
+Broadly, APIs allow applications to exchange data through seamless integration.
 API development allows developers to easily organize and tidy up code, hiding complexities from developers and ensuring that code is readable and reusable.
-Hiring an API developer can help you organize complicated code, connect to various applications in your daily operations, and streamline application integration.
+Hiring an API developer helps organize complicated code, connect to various applications in daily operations, and streamline application integration.

 API is a collection of defined rules, definitions, and protocols that allow software components to communicate.
 Many third-party software and services use API to power certain components.
 For example, many payment processing protocols work through APIs to exchange information between an e-commerce site and a third-party payment system.
 PayPal is one example.